OUDS at the Edinburgh Fringe

 As a producer or director, you will need to find a team much earlier than usual.
 You should use the website linked above to do this and refer to the Guide to the Fringe as it becomes available.
 Ideally, you should have worked on a couple of Oxford productions before you look to take something to Edinburgh.

 Next, the best and cheapest way to get involved in the Fringe is to apply to be the OUDS National Tour!
 This sees a production tour around the UK to a number of different venues, including to the Edinburgh Fringe.
-Applications for this open in Hilary term and as well as receiving £1000 in a pro rata loan from OUDS, the production usually receives a £2000 grant, making this the cheapest way to get to the Fringe.
+Applications for this open in Hilary term and receive a generous financial package.

 As a cast member, you can get involved in the same way you do any other production.
 You should look out for auditions in the OUDS Newsletter, which you can sign up to here, and access the archives of here.
 If you have any concerns about going to the Fringe as a cast member, have a look at the Guide to the Fringe (due to appear Hilary 2019), and speak to the producer/director of the tour you are auditioning for.
 If you have financial concerns, see the details below on support for individuals.